wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 0. Do not define Build Stage (until we have a build).
 0. Create Service Role using default name "AWS-CodePipeline-Service".
 View Policy Document to review Actions allowed the role:
 0. Review Pipeline summary.
+0. Cleanup: Delete the pipeline you just created.

+PROTIP: Each pipeline costs about $1 per month, and charges only if a deployment occurs.

 ### View app deployed #